wordofwarning/wordofwarning.org/hab/emergency/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency" # the name of the artist or company
+show: "A day out for the curious." # the name of the artist or company
+show_size: 4
 header_image: "header_emergency_photo.jpg"
 season: "hÅb — Emergency"